 Online Reflexology Certification and Certificate Program Information

-Online training programs in reflexology are available, but may not meet the certification requirements set forth by the American Reflexology Certification Board (ARCB), which requires a specified amount of hands-on training.
+Though online training programs in reflexology exist, they may not meet the certification requirements set forth by the American Reflexology Certification Board (ARCB), which requires a specified amount of hands-on training.
 Online programs may only offer online coursework and exams, or their experience requirements may fall short of what is necessary for certification.
-However, students can choose to supplement an online program with supervised experience.
+However, students may supplement an online program with supervised experience.

 The ARCB recommends those seeking education in reflexology look for ARCB-certified instructors; potential students may want to seek programs accredited by the American Commission for Accreditation of Reflexology Education and Training.
-Reflexology falls under the broader category of massage therapy, which requires licensure in 43 states; check the requirements in your state before choosing an educational program.
+Reflexology falls under the broader category of massage therapy, which requires licensure in 43 states.
+Prospective students should check their states' requirements before making a decision concerning educational pursuits.

 Reflexologists practice a traditional Chinese medical discipline in which pressure is applied to various points on a person's palms, feet and outer ear to prevent or alleviate discomfort or medical conditions.
 Practitioners then massage these reflex points to direct the person's internal energies to the afflicted areas in order to encourage self-healing.

 The ARCB requires certification candidates to complete a program that includes significant hands-on learning and experience (www.arcb.net).
 Reflexology programs offered via distance-learning do not provide supervision of hands-on work, and offer little assistance to students seeking clinical practice situations.
 Some online training programs offer certificates of completion to students who complete their courses and pass examinations, but these certificates may not qualify graduates to sit for the ARCB certification exam.